 - easily x-ray’ed through (think laptops at airports)

-- tarnish resistant to high skin acidity (a problem with existing painted aluminium enclosures)
+- tarnish resistant to high skin acidity (a problem with existing painted aluminum enclosures)

-- available in a variety of colours (why not have a selection… the iMac, iBook and iPod Nano have)
+- available in a variety of colors (why not have a selection… the iMac, iBook and iPod Nano have)

 Bear in mind that most of Apple’s equipment (and indeed the majority of the worlds laptops) are manufactured at only a handful of companies out in the far east (Quanta, Compal, Foxconn) they would need to be heavily involved in the process.